pentandra/lifepreserver/content/blog/thoughts-about-rootstech-2012.markdown

 We had a blast last month at the [RootsTech](http://rootstech.org/ "rootstech.org") conference in Salt Lake City.
-If you are not familiar with RootsTech, let me say that it is a conference mostly organized by
-[FamilySearch International](http://familysearch.org "familysearch.org") to
-bring together genealogical software creators and users.
+If you are not familiar with RootsTech, it is a conference organized mostly by [FamilySearch International](http://familysearch.org "familysearch.org") to bring together genealogical software creators and users.
 This is the second year of the conference.